 - 1. Insert a new mouthpiece securely into the breath tube.
-A new mouth piece should be used for each subject sample. - 2.
+A new mouth piece should be used for each sample.
+Operators should avoid using alcohol based hand sanitizer immediately prior to handling the mouthpiece. - 2.
 Instruct the subject to take a deep breath, put their mouth on the mouthpiece making a firm seal and blow into the mouthpiece hard enough to keep the tone sounding and for as long and as steady as possible.
 Simply put, subjects should take a deep breath and give a long, steady exhalation as if trying to blow up a balloon. - 3.
-Encourage the subject blow until they are physically unable to provide any more air or until the instrument indicates that it has completed receiving the sample.
+Encourage the subject to blow until they are physically unable to provide any more air or until the instrument indicates that it has completed receiving the sample.